CaptainOfFlyingDutchman/manvendrask.github.com/_posts/2017-06-24-nodejs-debugging-enhancements.md

 comments: true
 ---

-**DEBUGGING** has always been a needed part of the Node.js and its support was first made mainstream by the [Visual Studio Code]({% post_url 2017-03-11-visual-studio-javascript-code-completion-and-troubleshooting %}) (More on this later in the post).
+**DEBUGGING** has always been a needed part of the Node.js and its support was first made mainstream by the [VisualStudio Code]({% post_url 2017-03-11-visual-studio-javascript-code-completion-and-troubleshooting %}) (More on this later in the post).
 Starting with the v6.x.x LTS release of Node.js we can also use familiar Chrome DevTools.

 In essence, Node.js debugging has come a long way since its inception, `console.log` statements to command line client to VS Code to Chrome DevTools integration.